One month before I modified USB overclocking software for work in Win8 - Win10.

 P.S.
 Under modern versions of Windows 10 (whether you want hard or ordinary overclocking):

-1. If you have problem with driver loading on version x64 1607+ disable Secure Boot or use registry settings
+1. If you have problem with driver loading on version x64 1607+ disable Secure Boot or use registry settings.

 2. If you have EHCI (USB2.0) Controller only on version x64 1703+ or any controller on version 1803+ use these drivers and (Test Mode or atsiv method with non Test Mode).
 If you use atsiv then check your AV (or something else like anti-cheat engine) in case you are unable to load atsiv.
 Or use atsiv and then unload it completely before loading of such engine.
+And yes, try not to make that mistake.

 P.P.S.
 If you came here for ordinary (1000 Hz-) overclocking drivers and have Windows 7 (or previous version) and Intel chipset with both EHCI and XHCI controllers (i.e. series 7x-9x) then read this manual with this optional addition in case you can not overclock your mouse but still want to use XHCI controller.